SlamTheHam/UltraCore/README.md

 # UltraCore
-A complete Java remake of the popular script ultimateessentialspro
+A complete Java remake of the popular Skript Plugin UltimateEssentialsPro